-This fact is particularly interesting in view of a question of Angel, Kechris and Lyons [AKL, Question 15.1] asking whether, whenever an amenable Polish group has a metrizable universal minimal flow, the universal minimal flow is uniquely ergodic.
-A positive answer to the following problem would then show that the answer to the question is negative.
+This fact is particularly interesting in view of a question of Angel-Kechris-Lyons [AKL, Question 15.1] asking whether, whenever an amenable Polish group has a metrizable universal minimal flow, the universal minimal flow is uniquely ergodic.
+A positive answer to the following problem would then show that the answer to Angel-Kechris-Lyons' question is negative.